GoogleCloudPlatform/community/tutorials/develop-serverless-app-with-vision-api/index.md

     * `Procfile`, a file defining how to start the Flask app.
     * `templates/index.html`, a template to show nicer output.

-1. If you have your virtualenv setup and active from the last step, no change required.
-Otherwise, create a new virtualenv in this directory, installing the depedencies:
+1. If you have your virtualenv setup and active from the last step, no change is required.
+Otherwise, create a new virtualenv in this directory:

     ```
     python3 -m venv venv
     source venv/bin/activate
+    ```

+1. Install the depedencies in this directory:

+    ```
     pip3 install -r requirements.txt
     ```